Orbit Parametrizations for K3 Surfaces: Penteracts (or 5-cubes): 2 (x) 2 (x) 2 (x) 2 (x) 2

 Using the relation \eqref{eq:penteractrelation} and its analogues, we may easily compute how $\alpha_{kl,m}$ acts on the N\'eron-Severi lattice.
 For example, the automorphism $\alpha_{34,5}$ is equivalent to the action of the matrix

 on $\NS(X)$.
 Conjugating (\ref{pentaut}) by $4\times 4$ permutation matrices yields all six automorphisms of the form $\alpha_{kl,5}$ for $k,l\in\{1,2,3,4\}$.

-For very general $X$, the group $\Gamma_{\mathrm{pent}}$ generated by these automorphisms $\alpha_{kl,m}$ turns out to have index $60$ in the orthogonal group $O(\NS(X),\Z)$ of $\NS(X)$\footnote{We are grateful to Igor Rivin for performing this interesting computation.}.
+For very general $X$, the group $\Gamma_{\mathrm{pent}}$ generated by these automorphisms $\alpha_{kl,m}$ turns out to have index $60$ in the orthogonal group $O(\NS(X),\Z)$ of $\NS(X)$,\footnote{We are grateful to Igor Rivin for performing this interesting computation.} and therefore also finite index in $\Aut(X)$.
 One way to visualize these automorphisms is by placing each of the five $X_{ijkl}$ on a vertex of the $5$-cell (a.k.a.~$4$-simplex) and by viewing each edge as the isomorphism from $X_{ijkl}$ to $X_{ijkm}$ through $X_{ijk}$ (again, as defined in \S \ref{sec:penteractconstruct}).
 Then each $\alpha_{kl,m}$ is the traversal of a triangle in the $1$-dimensional boundary of the $5$-cell.

 These $\alpha_{kl,m}$'s may be composed to yield nontrivial automorphisms that are $4$- and $5$-cycles on the boundary of the $5$-cell.
 The $4$-cycles give automorphisms that preserve one of the genus one fibrations and act by translation by a section of the Jacobian fibration (see \cite[\S 6.2]{coregular}).
 It is easy to check that they have fixed points on reducible fibers of the fibrations.